appsemble/appsemble/docs/01-tutorial/index.md

 ## The building blocks of an Appsemble App

 An app consists of a page or multiple pages.
-Always define the default page for the app to start with.
+Always define the default page for the app to start in.

 An app can consist of the following elements: